ocaml-multicore/multicoretests/README.md

 Experimental property-based tests of (parts of) the OCaml multicore compiler.

 This project contains
-- a randomized testsuite of OCaml 5.0 based on QCheck, packaged up in `multicoretests.opam`
+- a randomized test suite of OCaml 5.0 based on QCheck, packaged up in `multicoretests.opam`
 - two reusable testing libraries `Lin` and `STM`, jointly packaged up in `multicorecheck.opam`

 We are still experimenting with the interfaces, so consider yourself warned.